Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:14:34 - Glauber Costa

-Out of that comes something, right, that you really want to selling.
-You know, you always want to sell everything but the question is like do people want to buy?
+Out of that comes something, right, that you really want to sell.
+You always want to sell everything, but the question is: do people want to buy?

 00:14:42 - Anthony Campolo